tekknolagi/isdt/lecture-notes/3-bld.md

 `random_number` is that it will eventually be provided by some other object file (or it will fail to link).

-And yep, if we request an executable, it fails to link:
+And yep, if we ask GCC to build an executable, it fails to link:

 ```console?prompt=$
 $ gcc -Os main.c